 In order to escape the Deep Woods, I must apply the unique tools and skills possessed by Wake, Kirby, and their Spriteling partners to solve puzzles, bypass obstacles, and open new paths through the forest.

-Replenishing and expanding the Spriteling herd necessitates large numbers of Pips and Glints, bogging down the quest with microbreaks to smash open every squash Wake and Kirby pass.
+Replenishing and expanding the Spriteling herd necessitates large numbers of Pips and Glints, bogging down the adventure with microbreaks to smash open every squash Wake and Kirby pass.
 These are often the same squashes they already smashed a few minutes ago during the previous in-game day.
 Smashing the same few squashes over and over while trying to accomplish more substantive tasks becomes repetitive quickly.

 This isn’t to say that combat is either brainless or effortless.
 Wake and Kirby have limited health meters, and if they take too many hits from monsters they will pass out and wake up at the nearest campsite the next in-game morning.
 It’s all too easy to lose track of where a monster is attacking in a herd of swarming Spritelings, often leading to cheap shots against the player characters.